-This sense of helpless unreality is not merely held by criminals and post-stucturalists.
-It is a problem with human perception, what Sartre calls “magical thinking” in his early book A Sketch of a Theory of the Emotions.
-Stranded in the mechanistic left brain – which Wilson compares to being hypnotized – violence is like the clicking of the hypnotist’s fingers.
-This is why the poet Rupert Brooke welcomed the First World War.
-Wilson once told an interviewer: “All of these things that interest me like crime and so on, interest me for that reason.
+“All of these things that interest me like crime and so on”, Wilson once told an interviewer, “interest me for that reason.
 That once you start to read about some particularly nasty crime, it does have this kind of shock effect on the emotions, which make you aware of it as a reality.”
-In A Casebook of Murder Wilson writes that “murder interests me because it is the most extreme form of the denial of human potentiality.
-Life-devaluation has become a commonplace of our century.
-We talk glibly about social disintegration, about our moral bankruptcy, about the depth of our sense of defeat, and existentialist philosophers have been the chief exponents of this type of pessimism…We can accept boredom and philosophical pessimism as somehow inevitable, like the weather; but we cannot take this casual attitude towards murder…Our interest in murder is a form of stirring in our sleep.” (pp. 22/23).
-It was whilst writing the above that Wilson noticed a parallel between types of criminal acts in history and Maslow’s ‘hierarchy of needs‘, the ladder which consists of five rungs: food, shelter, love, esteem and self-actualisation.
+While writing A Casebook of Murder Wilson noticed a parallel between types of criminal acts in history and Maslow’s ‘hierarchy of needs‘, the ladder which consists of five rungs: food, shelter, love, esteem and self-actualisation.
 Until the first part of the nineteenth century, most crimes were committed simply out of starvation, but with the industrial revolution, we see crimes of security in domestic middle class settings.
 Wilson remarks that “Daniel Defoe died in the age of Dick Turpin; Karl Marx in the age of Jack the Ripper.”
 With the Ripper murders at the end of the century, sex crime emerges: “The Ripper is the first in a long line of ‘maniac’ killers that extends down to Heath and Glatman, and that still throws up appalling examples such as Dean Corll, John Wayne Gacy and Ted Bundy.”
-(A Criminal History of Mankind, p15).
 But even after this there is another level of crime, the self-esteem crime.
-Order of Assassins documents this type of crime, tracing a line from the notorious assassins of Persia and the Thugs of India through to modern terrorists and thrillkill cultists such as Charles Manson.
-This type of violence is all too familiar to us today, with self esteem or wounded pride the motive for mass carnage.
-Wilson was clearly ahead of his time with Order of Assassins.
+Order of Assassins documents this type of crime, tracing a line from the notorious assassins of Persia and the Thugs of India through to modern terrorists and cultists such as Manson.
+This type of violence is all too familiar to us today, with self esteem or wounded pride often the motive for mass carnage.
+(Wilson was clearly ahead of his time with Order of Assassins).

-In New Pathways in Psychology, (p.
-198) Wilson draws up a list of Maslow’s holistic model of the individual and society.
+In New Pathways in Psychology Wilson draws up a list of Maslow’s holistic model of the individual and society.

 “(1) Neurosis may be regarded as the blockage of the channels of self-actualisation.